F4ngb0n3/CakeSMP/interactive.md

 > NOTE:
 > _Land Claims is currently disabled!
 The Home Security feature is ACTIVE!_

 Cerberus is used by equipping a **Wooden Hoe**, then right-clicking 2 blocks on opposite corners from eachother.
 These locations will be stored and that area will then belong to the player.
 Should the player want to move and find a new location, they will need to be standing in the **CURRENT** claim and use the `/sellclaim` command.
 They will recieve compensation, and the claim will no longer be tied to them, allowing them to move on to greater horizons.

-**_NEW FEATURE:_**
-**Cerberus Home Security** is the newest feature to **CakeSMP** and it allows players to claim doors attached to structures _( normally a house )_ as their own and keep other players out!
+**Cerberus Home Security** is the newest feature to the **CakeSMP Cerberus Security System**, and it allows players to claim doors attached to structures _( normally a house )_ as their own and keep other players out!
 Players are allowed a **default of 3 homes to claim**, and an O.P. can give additional houses if the need arises.

 The Player / O.P. need to be **_RIGHT IN FRONT OF THE DOOR AND LOOKING AT IT_** to use any of the commands below!
 The distance is registered at **1 block** so get all up in that door's business!